rui314/mold/README.md

 | Relocations              | 62,024,719

 ¹ Sections that have to be copied from input object files to an output file.
-Sections that contain relocations or symbols are for example excluded.
+Sections that contain relocations or symbols, for example, are excluded.

 ## Internals